 Ram-Kishan loves his camel dearly and watches his health and wellbeing very carefully.
 Recently, Ram-Kishan had noticed that Raju was feeling weak and was occasionally rolling and hitting his stomach in discomfort.

 The vets gently examined Raju and noticed he was suffering from itchy, uncomfortable mange.
 Raju was also suffering from bloat and abdominal cramps, most likely caused by internal parasites.
 Luckily, the treatment is a simple one, a combination of pain killers and dewormers which are also effective in treating mange.

 The vets sent Ram-Kishan home with enough medication to cover the camel’s full treatment.
 To Ram-Kishan’s delight, Raju was back to his usual ‘sensitive and calm’ self within a week of seeing the SPANA team.
-He said:

 We are very grateful for the team’s visit – please allow them to continue coming here so I can look after Raju.

 The team has noticed a significant reduction in the number of cases of mange in this area in recent years.
 This is in large part because of the regular education and intervention measures being taken by the SPANA-supported team.
 Hopefully, with our continued work in the region, these types of cases will continue to become more infrequent.